MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-lineage-overview.md

 ---
-title: View the entity diagram in KQL database (preview)
+title: View an entity diagram in KQL database (preview)
-description: Learn how to access the entity diagram in KQL database to view the relationship between items in Real-Time Intelligence. ms.reviewer: guregini ms.author: yaschust
+description: Learn how to access an entity diagram in KQL database to view the relationship between items in Real-Time Intelligence. ms.reviewer: guregini ms.author: yaschust
 author: YaelSchuster